Summer camp with Virginia Beach ties faces lawsuits over allegations of sexual abuse

 PORTSMOUTH, Va.
 (WAVY) — The Virginia Beach-based Association for Research and Enlightenment is facing allegations of covering up and facilitating generations of sexual assault that allegedly took place at the organization’s camp in southwest Virginia.

-8 women have come forward in a lawsuit filed in Virginia Beach Circuit court lawsuit alleging they were harassed and sexually abused for years and it started when they were teenagers.
+8 women have come forward in a lawsuit filed in Virginia Beach Circuit Court, alleging they were harassed and sexually abused for years, and it started when they were teenagers.

 In a Zoom news conference hosted by a San Diego-based law firm, several plaintiffs offered disturbing details on what they say happened at the camp over a period of years.